-Enjoy an exclusive full-day private tour to the city of Évora – a UNESCO World Heritage Site and European Capital of Culture 2027.
-Discover, at your own pace and in complete comfort, the unique history, heritage, and gastronomy of the Alentejo.
+Enjoy an exclusive full‑day private tour to the historic city of Évora — a UNESCO World Heritage Site and European Capital of Culture 2027.
+Discover, at your own pace and in complete comfort, the unique history, heritage, and gastronomy of the Alentejo region.

-Historic Center of Évora: Explore the Roman Temple, Évora Cathedral, Giraldo Square, Chapel of Bones, and more.
+Historic Center of Évora: Explore the Roman Temple, Évora Cathedral, Giraldo Square, the spectacular Chapel of Bones, and charming cobblestone streets preserving centuries of culture and architecture.

-Almendres Cromlech: Whenever possible, visit this enigmatic megalithic monument with over 7,000 years of history.
+Megalithic Heritage Option — Almendres Cromlech: Whenever possible, visit this enigmatic megalithic monument with over 7,000 years of history, offering a unique glimpse into ancient Iberian rituals and architecture.

 Pickup included

-A fortified church with Gothic design, the Sé de Évora is the largest cathedral in Portugal, used as one of the great temples of the Marian cult
+A fortified church with Gothic features, Évora Cathedral is the largest in Portugal and serves as one of the major temples dedicated to Marian worship.

-Stop for a gastronomic experience of traditional Portuguese food at a renowned winery (Cartuxa) in the Alentejo region (price not included).
-If the restaurant is not available at the time of booking, we have other wineries as an alternative, which will be communicated.
+Stop for a gastronomic experience of traditional Portuguese cuisine at a renowned Alentejo winery (value not included).
+If the restaurant is unavailable on your chosen date, alternative wineries will be offered and communicated in advance.

-(subject to the availability of the monument, whose accesses may be undergoing maintenance) Cromlech typical of a universe that characterizes the megalithic architecture of the Évora region, the relative chronology of the monuments of this universe, cromlechs and menhirs, is extremely complex, and may cover a wide range, from the Eneolithic to the full Iron Age.
+(Subject to monument availability, as access may be under maintenance) This cromlech representing the megalithic architecture of the Évora region.
+The relative chronology of these monuments, including cromlechs and menhirs, is complex, spanning from the Eneolithic to the full Iron Age.

 Lisbon, the capital of Portugal, is a vibrant city known for its rich history, stunning architecture, and warm climate.
 With its charming streets, historic trams, and breathtaking viewpoints, Lisbon offers a unique blend of old-world charm and modern energy.